 And you want to know something, He was happy with them and how they baptized the people of the First Century Church.

-Today, many Christians experience re-baptism not because the Bible instructs them to but because of their religious affiliations.
+Today, many Christians are getting baptized a second time not because the Bible instructs them to but because of their religious affiliations.

 Therefore, don’t be hasty to join religious organizations.
 Many of them dictate their members’ baptism or re-baptism.
 Some don’t even baptize.
-They ignore the Bible’s teaching on this.
+They ignore the Bible’s teaching on this very important spiritual ritual.

 Water baptism represents the death, burial, and resurrection of Jesus Christ.
 Seeing that he died once, then we should only experience baptism once.